AlanLuSun/Few-shot-keypoint-detection/README.md

    |-- sheep.json
 ```

 - Generate saliency maps using the pre-trained saliency detector [SCRN](https://github.com/wuzhe71/SCRN).
 The saliency map is used to prune auxiliary keypoints out of foreground region.
+For convenience, we also included the generated saliency maps and you will see it once downloading the animal pose dataset.

 - Modify the 'saliency_maps_root' in dict 'opts', and run 'main.py'.